 In the US, acute gastroenteritis in children accounts for 200,000 hospitalizations and 300 deaths in children every year (2).
-However, most gastroenteritis infections are not severe, and the symptoms last for around two days.
-It takes around seven days for the infection to subside completely.
-Children can recover at home by drinking plenty of fluids and taking adequate rest (3) (4).
-Severe infections may take several days to clear (5).
+However, gastroenteritis infections are not usually severe, and the symptoms last for around two days.
+It usually takes around seven days for the infection to subside completely.
+Children can recover at home by drinking plenty of fluids and taking adequate rest (3) (4) (5).

 Read about the causes, symptoms, risks, diagnosis, treatment, and prevention of gastroenteritis in children.